thephani/SimpleSfCLI/README.md

 ### Production Deployment

-Deploy to production (requires authentication and permissions):
+Deploy to production (requires authentication and permissions).
+When `--env PRODUCTION` is used, the CLI forces `RunLocalTests`:

 ```bash
 simpleSfCli \